lucidarch/laravel/readme.md

 You might never need or use this directory for anything else, but in case you encountered a case where a class needs to be shared across all components and does belong in any, feel free to use this one.

-Evey service must be registered inside the foundation's service provider after being created for laravel to know about it, simply add `$this->app->register([service name]ServiceProvider::class);` to the `register` methods of the foundation's `ServiceProvider`.
+Every service must be registered inside the foundation's service provider after being created for laravel to know about it, simply add `$this->app->register([service name]ServiceProvider::class);` to the `register` methods of the foundation's `ServiceProvider`.
 For example, with an Api Service: